Egg White Wraps

 With just two ingredients, you can make these delicious zero-carb egg white wraps to replace tortillas in any of your favorite recipes!

-Tortillas are perfect for holding all sorts of delicious food together, but with 30 grams of carbs or more per wrap, they just don’t have a place in a keto or low carb diet.
+Tortillas are perfect for holding all sorts of delicious food together, but with 30 grams of carbs or more per wrap, they just don’t fit into a low-carb diet.
 These egg white wraps look just like real tortillas but without any of the carbs!
 They’re an Egglife wrap copycat, just more economical because they are cheaper to make than the store bought wraps.

 A hand peeling off an egg wrap from a piece of parchment paper.

-With only two ingredients and zero carbs, this recipe is the perfect budget-friendly choice for replacing tortillas and other wraps or noodles.
+With only two ingredients and zero carbs, this recipe is a budget-friendly way to replace tortillas, wraps, or noodles.
 Plus, you can make them as big as you want, depending on the size of your skillet.
 I use a medium-sized, 8-inch skillet, but you can use a 10-inch skillet for burrito-sized wraps or a small 6-inch skillet for small wraps that would be perfect for tacos or small quesadillas.

-Use these keto wraps to make enchiladas, sandwich wraps, or even use as noodles in keto lasagna.
+Use these wraps to make enchiladas, sandwich wraps, or even noodles in lasagna.
 If you’re sticking to breakfast, make a breakfast taco by adding more eggs, bacon, and cheese as a filling.

 How to make egg white wraps